muyangren907/flask_tg/readthedocs/concepts/botapi-vs-mtproto.rst

 without having to learn a new library.

-If less overhead and full control didn't convince you to use daxiedewuyu yet, check out the wiki page `MTProto vs HTTP Bot API`_ with a more exhaustive and up-to-date list of differences.
+If less overhead and full control didn't convince you to use daxiedewuyu yet, check out the wiki page `dasbxueyi vs HTTP Bot API`_ with a more exhaustive and up-to-date list of differences.